 This section provides information about the objective(s) of the MS-2 – Aids to Navigation Service.

-Since these are not operational but rather conceptual.
+These are not operational but rather conceptual.
 Therefore, they cannot be described directly into Specific, Measurable, Achievable, Realistic, and Timely (SMART) terms.
-Consequently, a specific but more hight level approach is followed, resulting in the following entries:
+Consequently, a specific but more high-level approach is followed, resulting in the following entries:

-OBJ1: Provision of AtoN information service to end users.
+OBJ1: Provision of AtoN information service to SOLAS-covered end users.

+OBJ2: Provision of AtoN information service to non SOLAS-covered end users.

-OBJ2: Provision of AtoN information to authorities.
+OBJ3: Provision of AtoN information to other authorities.

-OBJ3: Support of physical, virtual and synthetic AtoN.
+OBJ4: Describe of physical, virtual and synthetic AtoN.

-OBJ4: Deliver the current status and changes of AtoN information.
+OBJ5: Deliver the current status and changes of AtoN information.

-OBJ5: Supplement charts and nautical publications with accurate “high-quality” AtoN information.
+OBJ6: Supplement charts and nautical publications with accurate “high-quality” AtoN information.

-OBJ6: Support the adoption of MASS, supplying up-to-date machine-readable AtoN information.
+OBJ7: Support the adoption of MASS, supplying up-to-date machine-readable AtoN information.

-The “OBJ” identifies, provided for each of the stated objectives, should be used to reference the objective for each of the technical service requirement specifications.
+The “OBJ” identifiers, provided for each of the stated objectives, should be used to reference the objective for each of the technical service requirement specifications.

 Intended users of the service

-Following the operational context and the AtoN information exchange diagram of Figure 1, the following on-exhaustive use list is defined for the MS-2 – Aids to Navigation Service:
+Following the operational context and the AtoN information exchange diagram of Figure 1, the following non-exhaustive user list is defined for the MS-2 – Aids to Navigation Service:

 Other AtoN authorities